How To Take Ebooks Out Of The Library

 Your library is here to help with your pandemic reading, watching and learning needs—most Canadian libraries have produced guides to their free digital resources, from Calgary to Toronto to London, Ontario to Newfoundland & Labrador public libraries.

 And remember, while writers do make money when you check their book out of the library, it’s not as much as if you bought their book outright.
-So, if you can afford it and love printed books, also consider buying from your local independent bookstore—most of them are offering delivery during the pandemic.
+So, if you can afford it and love printed books, also consider buying from your local independent bookstore—most of them also offer delivery.

+I love my Kobo—it’s lightweight and has survived three years of being carted around in my backpack.
+Look for one with an HD screen—it looks pretty close to print.
+This is the updated version of mine, and it’s made of recycled plastic.
+I also love being able to read in the dark—it’s eerily atmospheric to take in a thriller, especially!